Your Path to Good Standing

 Notification: Texas PTA will notify the PTA of the action(s) required to attain Good Standing.
 The PTA will have 60 days, from the date of the notification, to meet all Good Standing requirements to avoid moving into the Restriction Phase.

 - Active Status is used to determine eligibility in many Texas PTA programs and services.
 Please reference specific program eligibility requirements to ensure your PTAs participation.

-- PTAs submit board member information to Texas PTA electronically via PT-Avenue.
+- PTAs submit executive board member information to Texas PTA electronically via the Texas PTA website.

 - Bylaws are submitted via the Bylaws Submission Form found on the Texas PTA website.

 - Proof of filing and acceptance is the Exempt Organization Business Master File issued regularly by the IRS.